 The safety of residents, colleagues and visitors continues to be our priority

 There is no longer any need to book in advance to visit your loved one – although if you are travelling a significant distance, it would be sensible to call in advance to make sure the home hasn’t gone into outbreak.
-There is also no longer a requirement for you to show a negative Lateral Flow Test.
+There is also no longer a requirement for you to show a negative Lateral Flow Test, complete a health screening form or to wear a face mask unless specifically requested by the home.

-In England and Wales, a face mask should still be worn in communal areas such as corridors but may be removed if you are eating or drinking or while in your relative's room.
-Face masks are no longer required in Scotland.
-However, we ask everyone to continue to take sensible precautions such as considering limiting close contact and ensuring the room is well ventilated while maintaining a comfortable temperature.
+However, we ask everyone to continue to take sensible precautions such as considering limiting close contact and ensuring rooms are well ventilated while maintaining a comfortable temperature.

 Please note, you should not enter the care home if you are feeling unwell, even if you have tested negative, are fully vaccinated, and have received your booster.

 This is because viruses such as flu, respiratory syncytial virus and norovirus can be just as dangerous to care home residents as Covid.
 If you have any symptoms that suggest an infection such as a cough, high temperature, diarrhoea, or vomiting, please stay away from your loved one until at least five days after you feel better.